 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS BY THE BANK.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All the transactions with related parties are in the ordinary course of business and onarm's length basis; and there are no material' contracts or arrangement ortransactions at arm's length basis and thus disclosure in from AOC-2 is not required.
+All the transactions with related parties are in the ordinary course of business and onarm's length basis and there are no material' contracts or arrangement ortransactions with related parties and thus disclosure in Form no. AOC-2 is not required.